40tude/rust_coding_interview/README.md

 ## In most notebooks
 * There is a recap of the challenge at the top of the page
+* Then the following sections
     * **The point** : The tip or the trick to keep in mind about the puzzle
     * **Complexity** : Recap of the time & space complexities
+    * <span style="color:red"><b>TODO : </b></span>  This is mostly for me
     * **About Rust** :
         * list of function calls, idioms, constructs...
         * There is no order, no priority
-    * This is mostly for me
+        * This is mostly for me since I'm learning Rust
         * Items may be repeated if I can't remember
         * I confirm (or not) if the code has been executed in the [Rust Playground](https://play.rust-lang.org/)
     * There may be cells with code that doesn't work and I explain why
     * There may be different versions of the same solution.
 I explain the changes from one version to the next.

 ## This may help